Basque Cheesecake Recipe

 Basque burnt cheesecake is similar to American cheesecake in its collection of filling ingredients.
 However, unlike the cheesecakes we know, it is a crustless cheesecake.
 No crumbling graham crackers for a press-in cookie crust with this style of cheesecake recipe.
 In addition, Basque burnt cheesecake is cooked fast in a hot oven, not slowly in a water bath as we’re used to.
 It’s this simple cooking trick that gives this Spanish cheesecake its signature, dark and caramelize top.

-Why you must pair this dessert with sparkling wine
+Why you must pair this burnt cheesecake with sparkling wine

 For Noble Rot Chef Gregory Smith, it wasn’t necessarily the cake itself that caused such a memorable finale to the meal but the pairing of this creamy, faintly burnt, cheesy and caramelize cake with sparkling wine.
 Commented the chef, “For me this may have been the coolest pairing.
 The way the caramel notes of burnt sugar sparred with the bubbles was eyebrow raising.”

-This Basque Cheesecake recipe is one you could easily recreate to impress guests of a dinner party.
+This Basque burnt cheesecake recipe is one you could easily recreate to impress guests of a dinner party.
 (It’s great for the kind of people who appreciate a crustless cheesecake.)
 But why waste it on a handful of acquaintances when you can prepare this cake for an unforgettable rendezvous with your one and only?